Skip to content

 Career overview

-Andrea has held a number of senior positions within HE organisations, including: Adjunct Professor of Scenography and course leader of the postgraduate study course in Urban Theatre and Digital Scenography at the University of Rome La Sapienza; Adjunct Professor of Urbanism at Università della Calabria (Italy); and Visiting Scholar at Universidad Europea de Madrid (Spain)
+Andrea Moneta has held several senior academic positions within higher education institutions, including: Adjunct Professor of Scenography and Course Leader of the postgraduate programme in Urban Theatre and Digital Scenography at the University of Rome La Sapienza; Adjunct Professor of Urbanism at Università della Calabria (Italy); and Visiting Scholar at Universidad Europea de Madrid (Spain).

-Working both as an architect and a scenographer, Andrea is a trans-disciplinary practitioner.
-His creative work, teaching and research are all strongly informed by his expertise in theatre, heritage, architecture, and urbanism.
-Public space and the built environment -in real and virtual worlds- are inspirations, and serve as references when designing and managing performances, events, spatial practices, and exhibits.
+Working as both an architect and scenographer, Andrea is a transdisciplinary practitioner whose creative work, teaching, and research are deeply informed by his expertise in theatre, heritage, architecture, and urbanism.
+Public space and the built environment—both real and virtual—serve as ongoing sources of inspiration and reference in the design and management of performances, events, spatial practices, and exhibitions.

-He is co-founder of Archabout, a research collective for architecture, urbanism and Scenarchitecture; co-founder of Smart Jokes, an ethical and unconventional communication agency based in Rome (Italy).
-Registred Architect with ARB, member of SBTD (Society of British Theatre Designers), ABTT (Association of British Theatre Technicians), IFTR (International Federation of Theatre Research), The Thoroton Society of Nottinghamshire and ASC (Italian Association of Set and Costume Designers).
+He is co-founder of Archabout, research collective focused on architecture, urbanism, and Scenarchitecture, and co-founder of Smart Jokes, an ethical and unconventional communication agency based in Rome.
+Andrea is a Registered Architect with the ARB, and a member of several professional and scholarly organisations including: SBTD (Society of British Theatre Designers), IFTR (International Federation of Theatre Research), ASC (Italian Association of Set and Costume Designers), and Councillor of The Thoroton Society of Nottinghamshire.

 Research areas